Tuna Tartare

 Tuna Tartare Recipe

-Learn how to make tuna tartare at home and NEVER buy it at a restaurant again!
-Deceptively easy to make and with a simple ginger soy dressing, it's an elegant appetizer that is sure to impress!
+Learn how to make tuna tartare at home, and NEVER buy it at a restaurant again!
+It's so easy to make and is always a showstopping appetizer.
+Watch the video below to see how I make it in my kitchen.

 Servings: 8 servings